Elders/VSE-FormatDocumentOnSave/README.md

 * Denied Extensions

 ### Command
 This is the Visual Studio command which will be invoked when a document is saved.
+For multiple values you could use `space` separated list.
 ##### Default
 `Edit.FormatDocument`